tinchodias/BaselineBuilder/README.md

 # Pharo Metacello baseline builder [![Build Status](https://travis-ci.org/tinchodias/pharo-metacello-baseline-builder.png)](http://travis-ci.org/tinchodias/pharo-metacello-baseline-builder)

 Fastly create a `BaselineOf` for your new Pharo project.
+You specify a project name (the prefix of your packages) and a list of external project names (the prefix of packages in which your packages depend).
+The builder performs a static analysis of your code using [Christophe's `Tool-DependencyAnalyser`](https://github.com/demarey/) to stablish the internal and external relations between packages, and generates a boilerplate `BaselineOf` for you.

 ## Example of use